Wind Turbine with Doubly-fed Induction Generator

 In Figure 7, we can observe changes in power output, rotor and stator currents, and the invariable line voltage, measured by the three-phase meter component.

 If the wind speed becomes too high, or we disable the DFIG manually, an inverse mechanical torque will be applied to the shaft in order to bring its speed to zero (by which we simulate braking).
 In addition to this process, the DFIG and the back-to-back are disconnected from the grid, and the Vbus begins to fall to zero.
-This process can be observed in Figure 8, where the DFIG is manually disabled while the wind speed was at 6 m s .
+This process can be observed in Figure 8, where the DFIG is manually disabled while the wind speed was at .

 Test automation